khast3x/khast3x.github.io/_posts/2018-02-07-Android-browsers.md

 > Day to day browsing

-I've downloaded [Firefox Focus](https://play.google.com/store/apps/details?id=org.mozilla.focus), and explicitly set it up as the default browser.
+I've downloaded [Firefox Focus](https://play.google.com/store/apps/details?id=org.mozilla.focus), and explicitly set it up as the **default browser**.
 You can read about the the specifics on the Play Store page, but it's basically the ideal solution to my sandboxed approach.
 I've gone a step further and blocked all types of trackers (ad, analytics, social, _other content_).
 There is a `Send usage data` option, but it's turned off by default if I recall correctly.
 [![fffocus](https://github.com/khast3x/khast3x.github.io/blob/master/assets/demo/fffocus.png?raw=true)](https://play.google.com/store/apps/details?id=org.mozilla.focus)

-> When persistent data is required
+> When persistent data is required.
+Accounts, tabs etc...

 For this I've tried several popular recommendations (hello /g/) and settled on using [Brave browser](https://play.google.com/store/apps/details?id=com.brave.browser).
 Its great for keeping browsing clean without maintenance, while easily blocking or modifying it's behavior according to your paranoia level.
-Some basics settings are worth changing like the default search engine (I highly recommend [Startpage](https://www.startpage.com/))
+Some basics settings are worth changing like the default search engine (I highly recommend [Startpage](https://www.startpage.com/)).
+Tip: you'll have to uncheck `Send metrics` in the Privacy options.

 [![bravebrowser](https://github.com/khast3x/khast3x.github.io/blob/master/assets/demo/brave.png?raw=true)](https://play.google.com/store/apps/details?id=com.brave.browser)